richardbiely/gaia-ecs/README.md

 });
 ```

-You can also be more specific by providing an EntityQuery.<br/>
 The example above creates an EntityQuery internally from the arguments provided to ForEach.
-However, this version can also be slower because it needs to do a lookup in the EntityQuery cache.
-Therefore, consider it only for non-critical parts of your code.
-Even though the code is longer, it's a good pratice to use explicit EntityQueries when possible.
+However, it can also be slower than other iteration methods because it needs to perform component matching every time ForEach invokes.
+The more archetypes your code base has, the slower the matching gets.
+Therefore, consider it only for non-critical parts of your code.<br/>
+For better performance and more features, consider using explicit EntityQueries when possible.
 ```cpp
 ecs::EntityQuery q = w.CreateQuery();
 q.All<Position, const Velocity>(); // Take into account all chunks with Position and Velocity...